-Ш All agencies: Adopt the universal definition for complex patient discharge: patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers.
-All agencies: use bilateral processes for complete and timely communication of information across key partners, including social service agencies, public health agencies, delivery systems and post-acute settings.
-Identify barriers within organizational processes that delay discharge from hospitals.
-Streamline assessment processes from DSHS. ☐ Home and Community Services ☐ Flag clients that are experiencing complex discharge for prioritization by the case management team ☐ Ensure intake case management team communicates to hospital discharge team when there is a case transfer to another HCS case manager (in home or residential) ☐ Follow HCS protocols including contacting client within 2 working days of receipt of referral. ☐ Develop a care plan in collaboration with hospital discharge team, health plan/payer case manager and patient or guardian as soon as possible when a client is identified as experiencing a complex discharge. ☐ Developmental Disabilities Administration
+- □ All agencies: Adopt the common definition for complex patient discharge: patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers. - □ All agencies: use complete and timely two-way communication and coordination of information across key partners, including but not limited to social service agencies, public health agencies, acute care providers, post-acute providers, and health plans. - □ All Agencies: Continue to identify barriers within organizational processes that delay discharge from hospitals.
+Communicate barriers with hospitals, health plans and post-acute facilities. - □ All Agencies: Develop process of receiving standard, documented discharge barrier information from the acute care setting as outlined in Appendix B: Standard Discharge Barrier List and communicate to the dedicated complex discharge team or lead. - DSHS: Establish and maintain an online directory with list of Washington state post-acute facility care capabilities (e.g., pulmonary and respiratory care, advanced wound care, intravenous antibiotics, etc) that is publicly available and with reliable contact information available to verify information before patient transfers. - □ Streamline assessment processes by: - Make regional staff contact information and escalation staff contact information easily accessible. - □ If HCS or DDA regional staff escalate hospital issues internally, escalate the issue with hospital escalation contact as well. - Establish agreements with hospitals for access to patient electronic medical records (EHR) to utilize in the assessment process as appropriate. - □ Establish and communicate clear expectations for assessment of clients who have a current care plan that will need to be adapted to a community setting (e.g., use of sitters, use of restraints, etc.) - □ Home and Community Services (HCS) - □ Flag clients that are experiencing complex discharge for prioritization by the case management team - □ Ensure intake case management team communicates to hospital discharge team when there is a case transfer to another HCS case manager (in home or residential) - Develop processes to minimize delays due to HCS case manager transfers. - □ Follow HCS protocols including contacting client within 2 working days of receipt of referral. - Develop a care plan in collaboration with hospital discharge team, health plan/payer case manager and patient or guardian as soon as possible when a client is identified as experiencing a complex discharge. - Ensure patients, hospitals, and post-acute providers (as relevant) are kept up to date on timelines to complete assessments, establish rates, and any exception to the rule (ETR) review. - Developmental Disabilities Administration - □ Flag clients that are experiencing complex discharge for prioritization by the case management team.